 What is the ISC2 Certified in Cybersecurity salary?

 RoleMath does not publish a credential-caused salary.
-The primary mapped occupation in this packet is Information Security Analysts, with BLS OEWS May 2025 national median context of $129,180.
+The primary mapped occupation in this analysis is Information Security Analysts, with BLS OEWS May 2025 national median context of $129,180.
 Your role, metro, experience, and employer matter.

 Does ISC2 Certified in Cybersecurity increase salary?